dvreeze/try-zio/README.rst

 * The initial request handling thread comes from the container managed thread pool
 * It can be used to prepare some (immutable?) data, to be "safely published" for use in other threads
 * It then starts async processing, as per the Servlet specification
-* The code for this step is written with the "mental model" of regular sequential side-effecting Scala code (see below)
+* The code for this step is written with the "mental model" of regular synchronous blocking side-effecting Scala code (see below)

 The second step is characterized as follows:

 * The async second request handling thread also comes from the container managed thread pool
 * It can safely obtain servlet request and response objects (through the *AsyncContext* API), and safely publish them for use later on in other threads
 * It then calls on the ZIO runtime to (asynchronously) run the *ZIO request handling functional effect* (see below), say, as a Scala Future
-* The code for this step is also written with the "mental model" of regular sequential side-effecting Scala code (except for the Future)
+* The code for this step is also written with the "mental model" of regular synchronous blocking side-effecting Scala code (except for the Future)

 The third step is characterized as follows: